Learn to Surf for Beginners

 Count 10 Paddles

-Paddling is the most tasking part of surfing that highly determines your surfing success.
+Learn to surf for beginners defines Paddling as the most tasking part of surfing that highly determines your surfing success.
 Aim at developing thrust before the wave sweeps beneath you and allow it to project you in a standing position.
 By timing your start, ensure that you make a minimum of 10 robust paddles before you meet the peak of the wave.
 Use fluid, long strokes as you grab the water underneath your board.
 Ensure your hands are cupped and your forearms are perpendicular to the board.
 Consider using short small strokes to align your board along the wave’s face.
 Always keep your head upright and flush your board with the waterline.
 Make sure the board’s nose does not go under or push water while you are paddling.

 Use the Wave as Trampoline